About the College of Design

 Located in the vibrant Twin Cities design community, and as part of one of the largest research universities in the U.S., the College of Design encompasses a full range of design disciplines.
 With eight undergraduate majors, 23 graduate degree options, and 10 research, creative scholarship, and engagement centers, we value a hands-on, interdisciplinary learning experience.

-Through a unique commitment to creativity and advancing technologies, the College of Design at the University of Minnesota leads, innovates and educates in the full range of design fields by researching ongoing and emerging issues, exploring new knowledge, and addressing and solving real-world problems; all while adhering to socially responsible, sustainable, and collaborative design thinking.
+Through a unique commitment to creativity and advancing technologies, our mission is to lead, innovate, and educate in a full range of design fields.
+We research ongoing and emerging issues, explore new knowledge, and address and solve real-world problems; all while adhering to socially responsible, sustainable principles, and collaborative design thinking.

-As one of the most comprehensive design colleges in the country, the College of Design will be the recognized leader in advancing transformative thinking and practice, and reinventing our disciplines and professions for a new century.
+As one of the most comprehensive design colleges in the country, we prepare our students to confront the grand challenges of our time.
+Every College of Design graduate will be equipped to:

-Our metropolitan location offers access to a thriving business community, a multitude of housing options, diverse arts and design scene, and an array of nationally renowned restaurants, parks, lakes, and green spaces.
+Our metropolitan location offers access to a thriving business community, a multitude of housing options, a diverse arts and design scene, and an array of nationally renowned restaurants, parks, lakes, and green spaces.